Are you able to sell a house with a tax lien In Oregon

 • You can sell a house with a tax lien in Oregon, but it’s important to understand the rules about this type of sale.

-• It’s possible to sell a home with a tax lien, but you might need to deal with the lien to make the sale go smoothly.
+• Selling a home with a tax lien is possible, but you might need to deal with the lien to make the sale go smoothly.

-• federal tax lien on a house can make selling tough, so check out options like debt relief and refinancing.
+• federal tax lien on a house can make selling challenging, so check out options like debt relief and refinancing.

 • Homeowners in Multnomah County with tax lien issues should learn about local selling strategies.

-• If a house is under an irrevocable trust or involved in Chapter 13 bankruptcy, there may be extra steps needed to sell it.
+• If a house is in an irrevocable trust or involved in Chapter 13 bankruptcy, selling it may require extra steps.

 • Using an option contract can be helpful when selling a tax lien house, especially in Oregon real estate.